yuvrajsinghbhatiya/My-Portfolio/README.md

 - **React**: Our frontend is built using React, a popular and powerful JavaScript library for building user interfaces.

-- **Tailwind CSS**: We use Tailwind CSS for styling, which allows us to create responsive and visually appealing designs effortlessly.

 ## Key Sections